 These are often across age groups, or with children that go to other schools.
 Playing out also increases contact between children and adults, helping to build up familiarity and trust.

-7. Children learn valuable skills when they play out.
+7. Children learn valuable skills and gain independence.

 8 Playing in the street allows for ‘semi-supervised’ play.

-Parents can get on with housework or looking after other children in the house while allowing children to play outside.
-Children are far more likely to play outside every day if allowed to play near their home, rather than relying on parents to take them somewhere else, like the park.
+Where playing out is safe and a normal part of the community, parents can get on with other things while allowing children to play outside together.
+Children are also far more likely to play outside every day if able to play near their home, rather than relying on parents to take them somewhere else, like the park.

 9. The street is the “starting point for all journeys” (Tim Gill, 2007)